 2 solution.
 Disable Search History through the Local Group Policy Editor

-If you're using Windows 10 Professional or Enterprise, the easiest way to disable Search History in Windows Explorer is by using the Local Group Policy Editor.
-It's a very powerful tool, so if you haven't used it yet, it's worth spending some time learning what it can do.
-Also, if the belongs to a company network, it is a good idea to talk to your manager first as it is likely that your decision will affect an entire team that belongs with you.
+If you are using Windows 10 Professional or Enterprise, the easiest way to disable Windows Explorer Search History is by using the Local Group Policy Editor.
+It's a very powerful tool, so if you have not used it so far, it's worth taking a moment to find out what it can do.
+Also, if your computer belongs to a company network, it's a good idea to talk to your manager first, since it is likely that your decision will affect an entire group that belongs to you.

 You should create a restore point of your system before continuing.
 In this way, if something goes wrong, you can always restore it to its former state.